What is zearalenone?

 Zearalenone testing detects contamination that, at its most serious, could lead to significant health risks to the reproductive systems of both production animals and humans.

-Early detection of zaearalenone in the field and in storage is important because it remains stable in high temperatures and can survive basic food processing.
-In production animals, zaearalenone contamination in grain in the animal feed supply can lead to reduced food intake and thereby lower weight gain and productivity.
+Early detection of zearalenone in the field and in storage is important because it remains stable in high temperatures and can survive basic food processing.
+In production animals, zearalenone contamination in grain in the animal feed supply can lead to reduced food intake and thereby lower weight gain and productivity.

 In addition, testing for zearalenone helps to protect crop quality and reduces risk to commodity prices.
 Testing also secures compliance with export regulations.